eeshansrivastava89/soma-blog-hugo/content/experiments/ab-test-simulator.md

   list: true
 ---

 Welcome!
 This is an interactive simulator where you can see A/B testing and statistical analysis in action.

+Complete this puzzle in 60 seconds where you will be "randomly" assigned in either Variant A and Variant B. One variant is harder than the other.
+We will do hypothesis testing to test that.
+* Primary KPI: Avg.
+Time to Complete
+* Secondary KPI: Completion Rate (completed puzzles / started puzzles)

 ## Section 1: Word Search Challenge